dscherger/monotone/innosetup/README.txt

 http://wiki.monotone.ca/MonotoneProjectServer/

-Check out the release version of monotone: mtn -d /path/to/monotone.db checkout -r t:monotone-<version> --branch net.venge.monotone.monotone-<version> monotone-<version>
+Check out the release version of monotone: mtn -d /path/to/monotone.db checkout -r t:monotone-<version> --branch net.venge.monotone monotone-<version>

 Build the release.
 See the last instruction in ../INSTALL_windows_native.txt Then build the installer: